 The journal features papers describing the results of original research on any aspect of the scientific study of the nervous system.
 Any paper, however short, is considered for publication provided that it reports significant, new and carefully confirmed findings with full experimental details.

-READ the current issue of IBRO Neuroscience (vol. 340) published on 6 January 2016.
+READ the current Special Issue of IBRO Neuroscience (vol. 342) on early adversity and brain development, edited by Susanne Brummelte and published on 7 February 2017.
 Highlighted findings from this issue include:

 PUBLISH WITH US!
 For full information about Neuroscience, including guidance to authors, subscriptions, advertisements, and permission to reproduce material, please visit the Neuroscience Guide for Authors.